PFAS-Free Water Bottles: Cleanest Picks for Everyday Hydration in 2026

 Are PFAS used in water bottles?

-In some cases, yes — primarily through certain coatings or legacy manufacturing processes.
+In some cases, yes, primarily through certain coatings or legacy manufacturing processes.
 Not all bottles use them, and disclosure varies by brand and production run.
+Newer production from major brands has generally moved away from PFAS in coatings.

 Is stainless steel always better than plastic?